 Staff will not act in a way that would bring the school, or the teaching profession, into disrepute.
-This covers conduct including but not limited to relevant criminal offences, such as violence or sexual misconduct, as well as negative comments about the school on social media.
+This covers conduct including but not limited to relevant criminal offences, such as violence or sexual misconduct, as well as negative comments about the school on social media or involvement in any inappropriate actions captured on social media.